Fossá waterfall

 The Tinganes area is small so you can make it around easily in half an hour on your own.
 You can read more up on the history and old tales from this historic part of the capital in our Guide to Tórshavn.

 All the islands in the Nordic archipelago are small and narrow, so the ocean is never far away.
-Go hiking in the mountains and you will see how the ocean calmly flows into beautiful fjords and gorges surrounded by the rugged Faroese mountains.
-Take a look at the best hikes.
+Go hiking in the mountains and you will see how the ocean calmly flows into beautiful fjords and gorges surrounded by the rugged mountains.
+Hike to Líraberg Cliff on Sandoy Island for breathtaking views.
+You will get to see cliffs and out-of-this world rock formations

+Take a look at the best hikes for further inspiration.
 There are breathtaking vistas on all islands.
 These views have inspired artists and travellers for a hundred years and are guaranteed to make a lasting impression.
-Drive and do the short hike to one of the easily accessible fjords such as Saksun.

 3. Visit Kirkjubøur